Importing cookies

 {% step %}

-Click on the three-bullet icon next to a browser profile and choose **Cookies > Import cookies**.
+Click on the 3-bullet icon next to a browser profile and choose **Browser Management > Import cookies**.

 {% endstep %}